qbic-pipelines/pipeline-docs/docs/markdown/denbi_cloud.md

 ## Documentation

-The documentation on how to create instances and other important things is collected here: https://cloud.denbi.de/wiki/Compute_Center/Tuebingen.
+The documentation on how to create instances and other important things is collected on the [deNBI Tübingen page](https://cloud.denbi.de/wiki/Compute_Center/Tuebingen).
 This documentation is not great, though, and I found it useful to add a few more notes here.

 ## Create an instance